 The Motueka – Riuwaka Delta, is made up of four estuaries which are described in more detail on this page.

-Tall forests are believed to have originally dominated much of the FMU, with podocarp species in the fertile lowland areas and varying beech species elsewhere.
-A band of coastal scrub is likely to have occurred along the coastal margin, and alpine tussock grasslands would have covered the catchment above an elevation of about 1200–1400 metres.
+Tall forests are believed to have originally dominated much of the FMU, with podocarp species in the fertile lowland areas, pockets of broad-leaved forests and varying beech species elsewhere.
+Large areas of swamp existed on the valley floor in the Moutere.
+A band of coastal scrub is likely to have occurred along the coastal margin.
+Along the coastal bluffs and fringing the estuaries, ngaio, cabbage tree, kōwhai and totara would have been common.
+Swamp areas were dominated with harakeke, raupo and purei.
+The estuaries were alive with wetland birds, fish and invertebrates.
+Seagrass and saline turf progressed into rushes, sedges, harakeke and finally into forest.
+Alpine tussock grasslands would have covered the FMU above an elevation of about 1200–1400 metres.

 The Motueka River was once free to meander and braid, to alter course and flood widely across the plains.
 Such a dynamic environment would have produced a mosaic of forest, scrub, shrublands, gravelfields, braids and wetlands, with gradients between them, and successionary phases of renewed forest growth within the immediate riparian environs.